 Prof.dr.ir.
 Tim van der Hagen

-He is a Board member of KIvI (the Royal Netherlands Society of Engineers), a member of the board of NERA, the Netherlands Energy Research Alliance and of GROW (Growth through Research, Development and Demonstration in Offshore Wind), member of the Supervisory Board of COVRA and ECN, the TNO Strategic Advisory Board on Energy and the Supervisory Board of Advanced Dutch Energy Materials (ADEM).
-He also holds a chair in the General board of the 4TU.Federation, the VSNU and the Steering Committee of Leiden-Delft-Erasmus Alliance (LDE).
+He is a member of the board of NERA, the Netherlands Energy Research Alliance, and of GROW (Growth through Research, Development and Demonstration in Offshore Wind), and member of the Supervisory Board of COVRA.
+In addition, he is a board member of NICAS (Netherlands Institute for Conservation, Art and Science), and member of the Supervisory Board of Theater De Veste, Delft.

-In addition, between May 2014 and May 2016 he was chair of the Supervisory Board of HollandPTC (Holland Particle Therapy Centre).
-This is the first treatment centre for proton therapy in the Netherlands, built in Delft by the Erasmus MC and LUMC medical centres and TU Delft.
-From 2018, HollandPTC will be treating around 600 cancer patients a year.
-In addition to patient care, HollandPTC will provide education and offer scope for groundbreaking scientific research.
+Between May 2014 and May 2016 he was chair of the Supervisory Board of HollandPTC (Holland Particle Therapy Centre), the proton therapy treatment centre established in Delft by the Erasmus MC and LUMC medical centres, and TU Delft.
+In addition to the treatment of cancer patients, HollandPTC provides education and offers facilities for groundbreaking scientific research.

 In May 2016, Tim van der Hagen was appointed a Knight of the Order of the Netherlands Lion.

-In his free time, he plays in a pop cover band and he enjoys going to jazz concerts, the theatre and museums.
+In his spare time, he plays in a pop cover band and he enjoys going to jazz concerts, the theatre and museums.